Orthogonal Representation Learning for Estimating Causal Quantities: ORTHOGONAL REPRESENTATION LEARNING

+We argue that the manifold hypothesis (Assumption~\ref{ass:manifold}) is a very flexible and, often, the most realistic assumption for CATE/CAPOs estimation among \emph{different forms of structural knowledge} (such as additivity, sparsity, or linearity \citep{schulte2025adjustment}).
+For example, in the context of anti-cancer therapy, we might consider X-ray scans as high-dimensional covariates $X$.
+For them, it can be reasonable to assume that the ground-truth CATE/CAPOs lie in some low-dimensional manifold of the whole image space (\eg, a tumor might be fully characterized by several high-level covariates like shape, size, density, etc.).

-\textbf{(ii)~Can we learn $\Phi^*$?} A natural question arises on whether we learn the representation function $\Phi^*(\cdot)$ from observational data $\mathcal{D}$.
-Interestingly, parts of Assumption~\ref{ass:manifold} can be satisfied by using a \emph{neural representation} $\hat{\Phi}$ that minimizes a plug-in MSE from Eq.~\eqref{eq:repr-plug-in}.
+\textbf{(ii)~Can we learn $\Phi^*$?} A natural question arises is whether we can learn the representation $\Phi^*(\cdot)$ from observational data $\mathcal{D}$.
+Interestingly, a result similar to Proposition~\ref{prop:manifold-quasi-oracle-eff} can be obtained by using a \emph{neural representation} $\hat{\Phi}$ that minimizes a plug-in MSE in Eq.~\eqref{eq:repr-plug-in}.

-\begin{prop}[Smoothness of the hidden layers] We denote the trained representation network as $\hat{h}_a \circ \hat{\Phi} = \argmin \hat{\mathcal{L}}_{\mathit{\Phi}}(h_a\circ{\Phi})$.
-Then, under Assumption~\ref{ass:manifold} and mild conditions on the representation network, there exists a hidden layer $V = f(X)$ where the regression target becomes smoother: $C^v_{\mu_a} \le C^x_{\mu_a} \text{ and } s^v_{\mu_a} \ge s^x_{\mu_a}$. \end{prop} We illustrate Proposition~\ref{prop:smoothness} in Fig.~\ref{fig:holder-smooth}.
-Importantly, Proposition~\ref{prop:smoothness} ensures that, with the plug-in loss, we can obtain a representation $\hat{\Phi}$ that simplifies learning $\mu_a^x$.
+\begin{prop}[Smoothness of the hidden layers] We denote the trained representation network as $\hat{\mu}_a^x = \hat{h}_a \circ \hat{\Phi} = \argmin \hat{\mathcal{L}}_{\mathit{\Phi}}(h_a\circ{\Phi})$.
+Then, under mild conditions on the representation network, there exists a hidden layer $V = \hat{f}(X)$ where the regression target becomes smoother: $s^{v}_{\mu_a} \ge s^x_{\mu_a} \text{ and } L^{v}_{\mu_a} \le L^x_{\mu_a}$. \end{prop} We illustrate Proposition~\ref{prop:smoothness} in Fig.~\ref{fig:holder-smooth}.
+Importantly, Proposition~\ref{prop:smoothness} ensures that, with the plug-in loss, we can obtain a representation $\hat{\Phi}$ that simplifies learning $\mu_a^x$ (analogously to how Proposition~\ref{prop:manifold-quasi-oracle-eff} follows from Assumption~\ref{ass:manifold}) and, thus, \emph{can serve as a substitute for the ideal} $\Phi^*$.
 Yet, as mentioned previously, the plug-in loss is \emph{not} Neyman-orthogonal and is thus sub-optimal for learning the causal quantities $\xi_a^x/\tau^x$.
 Hence, by trying to debias the prediction based on $\hat{\Phi}$, we yield the \ORlearners.
 In this way, we provide efficient learners of the representation-level causal quantities, namely $\tau^{\hat{\phi}} / \xi^{\hat{\phi}}_a$.